brightprogrammer/starter-hugo-academic/content/post/solving-a-vm-crackme/index.md

     std::cout << "enter password : " << std::endl;
     std::cin >> password;
 }
 ```

 I'll end this post here and leave the part after this as a H/W and I hope this post helped you in understanding how to reverse VM CrackMes.
 I could have solved it completely but I want you to feel that you actually solved the challenge.
+Your next steps must be to check how the input is being used and when will the program print success.
+Once you cover those two and generate the disassembly, you can solve this crackme in one fell swoop.

 > The best things that capture your imagination are ones you hadn't thought of before and that aren't talked about in the news all the time.
 >